laino/final-pm/doc/README.md

 <pre>  # final-pm [--config File|Folder] [Action Select...]

   -c, --config File|Folder   Default: process-config.{js,json}
                              Load a configuration file.
-If path doesn't begin with ./ or /, also checks
+If the path doesn't begin with ./ or /, also
-                             parent folders.
-If you specified a configuration for an already running
+                             checks parent folders.
+If you specified a configuration for an already
-                             application, it will be only be applied to new processes.
+                             running application, it will only be applied once the application is manually (re-)started, but not when a new process is spawned after a crash.
   --set app-key=value        Override a configuration key.
   -n, --lines num            When using the log action, sets the number of past log lines to display.
 Up
-                             to max-buffered-log-bytes.
+                             to max-buffered-log-bytes (see --help-configuration).
   -f, --follow               When using the log action, will output new log lines continously as they
                              appear.
   --launch                   Start the daemon even if there's nothing to do.
-  --kill                     Stop the daemon, killing any remaining processes.
+  --kill                     Stop the daemon, ungracefully killing any remaining processes.
+This is done
-                             This is done after all actions have been applied.
+                             after all other commands have been sent to the daemon.
+                             Use 'final-pm --wait --kill stop all' to achieve a graceful stop.
+  --wait                     Wait for any pending actions to complete.
+This means final-pm will only
+                             return once the new, old and marked generations are empty.
   --force                    Make final-pm ignore some safeguards.
 (I hope you know what you're doing)
   --no-upload                Don't upload new application configurations from config files.
   --help                     Print short usage guide.